ktustanowski/cooding/README.md

 ![Application screens](https://raw.githubusercontent.com/ktustanowski/cooding/master/Resources/making_a_recipe.png)
 It's wysiwyg and in the end you get a json ready to be used.
 Wait?
 A json?
 Let me explain.

+## Make your own recipe - pure text editor - no xcode needed
+If you don't want the syntax checking and wysiwyg, don't want to clone the repository.
+Any of this stuff.
+You can still use the app.
+Just check the exaple recipes and do the same with any text editor.
+As soon as you place it in github, or wherever - because it's all about urls and valid jsons.
+You will see your recipes in the application.
+You just have to paste correct url to my section of the application.

 ## Add the recipe to the repository
 Since cooking is similar to coding a bit.
 We are using algorithms etc. I thought that it would be nice to have recipies in repositories.
 Like code:
 - this is example top-level file that holds all recipies in the repository.
 I don't force any file naming conventions.
 You just have to have a properly structured json file and provide URL to it in the application in **My** tab.
 When you do it application will load your recipies.